 99 Alexander, affectionately known as the Pink House, is a Victorian style home adjacent to the Forbes Main Inn.
-Forbes College uses this space to support a living and learning community of 10 students interested in more deeply exploring Forbes’ signature theme of sustainability and the environment.
+Forbes College has used this space to support programming and activities related to our signature theme of sustainability and the environment.
 99 Alexander affords residents the opportunity to capitalize on the building’s kitchen and lounge, proximity to the Forbes garden, and facilities within Forbes College to promote the use of Princeton's campus as a living laboratory.
 This program fosters student leadership as well as the integration of academic interests with residential college life.
 Residency in the Pink House is not a requirement for participation.
 Living in the Pink House affords easy access to the kitchen, garden and other amenities, but resident participation in the activities of the pink house is on an opt-in basis.
 Forbes Resident Graduate Students are involved in mentoring and helping to organize many events in the Pink House.

-Sustainability Documentary Nights: We host screenings of documentaries related to sustainability.
-Weather permitting, these screenings are be outside, using the Forbes College inflatable screen and projector.
+Sustainability Film Nights: The College will host screenings of feature films and documentaries related to sustainability.
+Weather permitting, these screenings will be held outside in the Pink House yard.

-Nature Walks: The College sponsor walks where everyone gathers at the Pink House for walks to the nearby woods and trails to both appreciate nature and teach other students the fundamentals of foraging in the Central Jersey area.
+Nature Walks: The College sponsor walks where everyone gathers at the Pink House for walks to the nearby garden, woods, and trails to both appreciate nature and teach students about the environment of the Central Jersey area.

-Speakers: The College will collaborate with other campus organizations to sponsor talks and fora on various aspects of sustainability, both in Forbes and on the broader campus.
-Often these talks explore the relationship between sustainability and other disciplines.
+Speakers: The College will collaborate with other campus organizations to sponsor talks and fora on various aspects of sustainability, both in Forbes and on the broader campus to explore the relationship between sustainability and other disciplines.